data-integrations/wrangler/docs/directives/find-and-replace.md

 This directive will replace a value of the column that matches the `regex` with the `replacement` value.

 The `s` stands for "substitute".
-The `g` stands for global, which means that all matching occurrences in the value would be replaced.
+The `g` stands for "global", which means that all matching occurrences in the value would be replaced.

 The regular expression to be matched is placed after the first delimiting symbol (a forward-slash in this example) and the replacement value follows the second delimiting symbol.
 A forward-slash (`/`) is the conventional symbol used as a delimiter, and the origin of the character for "search".

 For example, to replace all occurrences of `hello` with `world` in the column `message`:
 ```